 Wool’s natural elasticity means it will stretch (within reason;), to the wearer’s size and then, once removed, return to its original shape.
 This is due to wool’s crimped structure and its ability to endure being bent back on itself many thousands of times (more than 20,000 times according to some articles we’ve read).
 They are, therefore, extremely resistant to wrinkling; have you ever seen a saggy sheep?

 Granted, some wool garments and blankets have a unique and easily identifiable smell, especially when they get damp or wet; however, it is rare to find your wool blankets taking on foul smells from other sources.
-Take thick woolen hiking socks as an example.
-This is because wool is particularly effective at absorbing sweat and releasing it into the air before bacteria has had a chance to grow and release unpleasant odour.
+Take thick woollen hiking socks as an example.
+This is because wool is particularly effective at absorbing sweat and releasing it into the air before bacteria has had a chance to grow and release an unpleasant odour.

 Don’t force it, just expose your wool to the air

-Probably the most effective method of refreshing your wool is to simply hang it in fresh air, just as nature intended.
+Probably the most effective method of refreshing your wool is to simply hang it in the fresh air, just as nature intended.
 As well as being a remarkably simple solution, it saves time, energy, washing detergent and helps to reduce your impact on the environment.